Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/README.md

 - Any gear at or above **i595** will have their substats capped.
 - Relic weapons will have their substats capped at **184**.
+- The lowest potions you can use and still get maximum benefits are **HQ Grade 6 Tinctures**.

 ![](images/tea_cheatsheet.jpg)
 *(Shortened link: [https://cutt.ly/EleDC_TEA_summary](images/tea_cheatsheet.jpg))*